Complex-valued in-medium potential between heavy impurities in ultracold atoms: Evaluating in-medium potential

 Expanding $f (y,\tau)$ with respect to $y$, we can evaluate asymptotic behaviors at $k_F r \ll 1$ or $k_F r \gg 1$ as

 where we neglected the higher-order correction with respect to $k_F r$ or $(k_F r)^{-1}$.
 We note that the leading short-distance value in Eq.~\eqref{eq:ImV-asymptotic-Fermi-short} gives the imaginary part of the one-body energy [recall Eq.~\eqref{eq:imaginary-energy-disconnected}].
-On the other hand, in the low-temperature limit $T/T_F \ll 1$, the Fermi distribution reduces to the Heaviside step function, and we obtain
+On the other hand, in the low-temperature limit, we obtain

 with $f(y,0) = (1 - \cos y)/y^2$.
-Similarly to the RKKY interaction, the imaginary part of the potential shows an oscillatory behavior in the low-temperature limit, whose period is controlled by the Fermi momentum $k_F$.
-As we mentioned, $V_{\Im} (\br)$ vanishes at $T=0$ because the magnitude is proportional to the temperature $T$.
+Similarly to the RKKY interaction, the imaginary part of the potential shows an oscillatory behavior in the low-temperature limit, whose period is controlled by the Fermi momentum $k_F$. $V_{\Im} (\br)$ vanishes at $T=0$ because it is proportional to $T$.
 Moreover, the exponent of the power-law decay is $V_{\Im} (\br) \propto r^{-2}$, which contrasts a difference with that for the RKKY interaction, $V_{\Re} (\br) \propto r^{-4}$.

-Figure \ref{fig:Imaginary-potential-Fermi} demonstrate $V_{\Im} (\br)$ for several temperatures normalized by either $T_F$ or $T$.
-The dashed curve in Fig.~\ref{fig:Imaginary-potential-Fermi} (a)---corresponding to the zero-temperature limit---demonstrates the oscillatory decaying around $T=0$ against the inter-polaron separation $r$.
-This oscillatory behavior is suppressed when we increase temperature.
-On the other hand, the magnitude of $V_{\Im} (\br)$ is linearly increasing with respect to $T$.
+Figure \ref{fig:Imaginary-potential-Fermi} shows $V_{\Im} (\br)$ for several temperatures normalized by either $T_F$ or $T$.
+The dashed curve in Fig.~\ref{fig:Imaginary-potential-Fermi} (a)---corresponding to the zero-temperature limit---demonstrates the oscillatory decay around $T=0$ against the inter-polaron separation $r$.
+This oscillation is suppressed at higher temperature.
+On the other hand, the magnitude of $V_{\Im} (\br)$ increases linearly as $T$.
 This is because the imaginary part corresponds to the dissipative effect associated with the finite-temperature medium.
 Figure~\ref{fig:Imaginary-potential-Fermi} (b) also demonstrates the $r^{-2}$ decay at long distances specified in Eq.~\eqref{eq:ImV-asymptotic-Fermi-long}.